 I am inviting and challenging you to take a couple of minutes at least weekly to take a few deep breaths and check in with yourself on how clear is your vision, and how clearly are you communicating it in a compelling way so that people are getting engaged and are inspired?
 Then you will be activating that energy to move your vision and organization forward, leading to greater prosperity and peace.

 I look forward to hearing how you are doing on activating the power of vision to unlock potential, prosperity and peace by clarifying and consistently communicating your vision.

 Leaders and coaches, apply for an Unlock All Potential strategy session on how to best move forward in achieving your vision.

 Besides following these three steps and coaching, how can you clarify your vision, especially as a team?
-Use this proven process: https://www.marilynoh.com/vision-unclear-use-proven-envisioning/
+Use this proven process, or I can facilitate it for your team: https://www.marilynoh.com/vision-unclear-use-proven-envisioning/

 What visions inspire yours and keep you focused on yours?
 Desmond Tutu’s book, God Has a Dream: A Vision of Hope for Our Time, energizes me and my vision.
 God’s dream, as Tutu describes it, “is a dream of a world whose ugliness and squalor and poverty, its war and hostility, its greed and harsh competitiveness, its alienation and disharmony are changed into their glorious counterparts, when there will be more laughter, joy, and peace, where there will be justice and goodness and compassion and love and caring and sharing.
 I have a dream that swords will be beaten into plowshares and spears into pruning hooks, that My children will know that they are members of one family, the human family, God’s family, My family.
 Please help me to realize it.” (p.
 19-20)